michelle-miller/assistant-icp/install.md

     If this is the only settings that you want to replace, then you can pass the value for it in the command line with the following parameter instead of providing your own YAML file: `--global.icpUrl {your ICP url}`

 1. After you define any custom configuration settings and specify your Docker image registry details, you can install the chart from the Helm command line interface.
-Enter the following command:
+Enter the following command from the directory where the package was loaded in your local system:

     ```bash
     helm install --tls --values {override-file-name} --namespace conversation \